JuanMartinez503/ORM-E-commerce-Back-End/README.md

 # Object-Relational Mapping (ORM): E-Commerce Back End

 ## Description
-- My task was to build the back end for an e-commerce site.
+- My task was to build the back end of an e-commerce site.
 I took a working Express.js API and configure it to use Sequelize to interact with a MYSQL database.
-I received the starter code from Xandromus on Github.
-The code uses Javascript and it runs in the backend.
+I received the starter code from Xandromus on Github The code uses Javascript and it runs in the backend.

 ## URL
 - [Live Video](https://drive.google.com/file/d/18QxwMu3RjQQYXwKPAoNDWteYOkbvhsyB/view)